Skip to main content

 File Upload

-Upload files to the 0G Storage network using the indexer service:
+Upload files to the 0G Storage network using the indexer service or explicit nodes:

 0g-storage-client upload \